Buying an official Panini NFT from Qatar FIFA World Cup - a (failed) self-experiment

 - Opensea: Opensea is a marketplace for crypto collectibles and NFTs.

-Sorare, Fanzone and similar projects bring together two very popular concepts - playing and collecting.
-Depending on the project, the NFT-based collector cards may even grant meetings with star players and give access to real world matches.
+Sorare, Fanzone and similar projects bring together two extremely popular concepts - playing and collecting.

 Should we not rather talk about human rights and the carbon-emissions of this world cup?